GoogleChromeLabs/http2-push-manifest/README.md

 A utility script for doing http2 push.

-Generates a list of static resources used in your web app by outputting a json file.
+Generates a list of local static resources used in your web app by outputting a json file.
 This file can be read by your web server to more easily construct the appropriate `Link: <URL>; rel=preload` headers(s).